Date of Birth:

 Training Camp and Fighting Organization:

 Fedor Emelianenko trains at Red Devil Sports Club in St. Petersburg, Russia.
 Prior to that, he was a member of Russian Top Team (RTT) but problems between he and manager Vladimir Evgenevich Pogodin led to his leaving.
 More specifically, Emelianenko claimed that Pogodin threatened him and deceived him in a financial sense.
-Beyond Red Devil, Emelianenko is also a member of Vos Gym in Holland.
+Beyond Red Devil, Emelianenko has also trained as a member of Vos Gym in Holland.

 Martial Arts Background: